Joyce Glasser reviews Push (February 21, 2020), Cert. 12A, 92 min.

 This is one reason why it is so difficult for governments to take necessary action, even if they felt it was in their jurisdiction and in their interest to do so.
 Another reason dates back to the economic theories of Milton Friedman, advisor to Ronald Reagan and Margaret Thatcher, who extolled the virtues of a free market economic system with minimal intervention.

 Contributing to the death of communities are commercial, as well as residential, properties.
-Chains such as McDonalds are essentially real estate companies, with profits from what they sell accounting for a fraction of the company worth.
-They dominant the high street but profits are taken out of the community, leaving low-paid salaried workers and tons of takeaway containers behind.
-It is hypocrisy throwing a few million pounds at Councils to save our High Streets while raising rents to a level that only multinational franchises can afford.
+Chains such as McDonalds are essentially real estate companies, with profits from what they sell accounting for a fraction of the company’s worth.
+They dominate the High Street, but profits are taken out of the community, leaving low-paid salaried workers and tons of takeaway containers behind.
+It is hypocrisy for central government to throw a few million pounds at Councils to save our High Streets while allowing landlords to raise rents to a level that only multinational franchises can afford.

-In Barcelona, buoyed by the commitment of its mayor and discussions with Julie, a new employee, Farha envisions a new worldwide movement called Shift devoted to helping cities reclaim its real estate.
+In Barcelona, buoyed by the commitment of its mayor and discussions with Julie, Farha’s new co-worker, Farha envisions a new worldwide movement called Shift devoted to helping cities reclaim their real estate.